jklobas/weatherproject/README.md

 I am not a programmer, coder, or anything; all of my scripting knowledge is self-learned.
 I write scripts to solve scientific problems, but in the past I've mainly limited myself to Mathematica, Igor Pro, Matlab, MathCAD, and a few other environments.
 I've always had a bit of trepidation for sharing my work, but I am not adverse to constructive criticism.

 This is my first attempt at (1) using Git, (2) using Python for scientific computing purposes, and (3) using GIS tools for data visualization.
-The goals of this project are as follows:  (1) scrape data from remote sources, (2) process the data in some manner, (3) store this data in a retreivable package, (4) do something fun with this data, and (5) do all of this using Python only.
+The goals of this project are as follows:  (1) scrape data from remote sources, (2) process the data in some manner, (3) store this data in a retrievable package, (4) do something fun with this data, and (5) do all of this using Python only.

 You'll find here two scripts: